zacck-zz/ElixirBasics/src/processes/notes.md

 `spawn SomeModule, :some_function, [arg1, arg2]`

+The first argument `SomeModule` is the name of the module.
+These second `:some_function` is the function in the module and the third `[arg1, arg2]` is a list of arguments to pass to the function.

 Processes don't share memory.
 Everything a process needs is copied over.

-These are not operating system processes and hence do not suffer the same pitfalls.
+*These are not operating system processes and hence do not suffer the same pitfalls*.

 **Messaging**